Part of our This Is What Makes a Brilliant Wedding series

 True, on most couples you can see the visible cringe when you mention it’s included.
 This is the exact point of the shoot.
 Get that awkward first 10 minutes out of the way on some random day a few months before your wedding.

 You’ll quickly realise it’s nowhere near as bad as you thought, and will be thankful you didn’t waste the first bit of your wedding day fearing our cameras.

 9. Do we meet up before to go through the timings and group photos?

 You like the photo style, but a photographer isn’t just taking photos.
-They’re involved with the running of the day, and although they’re not going to be barking instructions at you as to what you should be doing at what point, do you really want them asking you questions on the day?
+They’re involved with the running of your day, and you’ll spend a lot of time with them.
+Do you really want them asking you questions throughout?

-If your photographer isn’t bothered about asking questions up front then are they going to be a pain on the day?
+If a photographer isn’t bothered about asking questions up front then are they going to be a pain on the day?